XInTheDark/raycast-g4f/README.md

 Let GPT decide to search the web for information if it does not have enough knowledge or context.
 Uses DuckDuckGo search, fast and free.

+#### Usage

+Enabling web search is fast and easy.
+Go to the extension preferences, and the "Web Search" option will be available.
+There are 4 options:

+- Disabled (default)
+- Automatic: Enable Web Search only in AI Chat.
+GPT will automatically decide when to use it.
+- Balanced: Use Web Search in every query for AI commands¹, and automatically in AI Chat.
+This is basically an extension of the "Automatic" option.
+- Always: Always use Web Search for every query, both in AI Chat and in commands¹.

+*¹: Commands that support Web Search are: Ask AI, Ask About Selected Text, Explain.
+Other commands will not use Web Search.*

+Web Search is also available in the following commands:
+- Custom AI Commands: You can enable Web Search for each command individually.
+- AI Chat: You can enable Web Search for each chat individually.
+- AI Presets: You can enable Web Search for each preset individually.

 ### Smart Chat Naming

 Let GPT automatically come up with a name for the current chat session after you send the first message.
 For example,